 The City of Sterling relies upon various advisory boards for recommendations concerning City development.
-These boards include the Planning Commission, Public Works Board, Parks, Library and Recreation Board, Personnel Board, Sterling Urban Renewal Authority Board and Sterling Housing Authority (the final two being quasi-municipal boards).
+These boards include black dating the Planning Commission, Public Works Board, Parks, Library and Recreation Board, Personnel Board, Sterling Urban Renewal Authority Board and Sterling Housing Authority (the final two being quasi-municipal boards).

 Sterling was incorporated on December 13, 1884.
 The City of Sterling Charter was adopted on May 2, 1950 and became a Home Rule City on January 1, 1952.

 The first inhabitants of the plains were the Indians – Arapaho, Cheyenne, Crow, Blackfoot, Sioux, Kiowa and Pawnee.
 They survived and even thrived.
 The first non-Indians were French-Canadian trappers who passed through the area on their way to the beaver-rich foothills of the Rockies.
 They stayed only as long as there was a demand for the pelties, and then moved on.
 Explorers such as Stephen H. Long passed through what is now Logan County on June 26, 1820.
 He referred to this area as “The Great American Desert.”